2021-2022

 November 10, 3:30-5 p.m.
 (Zoom)

-In this dialogue, two Indigenous writers — Ali Cobby Eckermann and Elissa Washuta — will read from their work and discuss the work of memory, documentation, interrogation and imagination in creating literary work while surviving the ongoing apocalypse of colonization.
-They will discuss the significance of creative inquiry into personal and community suffering resulting from colonial oppression.
-They will also examine the restorative potential for the poem or personal essay to serve as a site of encounter between intergenerational trauma and imagined futures of good relations between beings.
+In this dialogue, two Indigenous writers — Ali Cobby Eckermann and Elissa Washuta — read from their work and discussed the work of memory, documentation, interrogation and imagination in creating literary work while surviving the ongoing effects of colonization.

 Featuring: Ali Cobby Eckermann (Aboriginal poet) and Elissa Washuta (English/Creative Writing, Ohio State)